Intellivisionn/ElectricNose/README.md

 # ElectricNose System

-The **ElectricNose** project is a full-stack sensing system designed to collect, process, and visualize environmental data in real-time, developed as a semester project in Spring 2025.
+The **ElectricNose** project is a sensing system designed to collect, process, and visualize environmental data in real-time, developed as a semester project in Spring 2025.

 It consists of these components: